ibm-cloud-docs/dns-svcs/update-linked-zone.md

 1. Click **Edit** icon ![Edit icon](../icons/edit-tagging.svg "Edit icon") of the linked zone you want to update.
 1. Enter your changes and click **Save**.

-## Updating a linked zone using the CLI
+## Updating a linked zone from the CLI
 {: #cli-update-linked-zone}
 {: cli}